DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/Transformation/index.rst

 2. Create a new duplicate production with the improved application version
 3. Wait for the parent production to have no more files in *Assigned*
 4. Reset all files in the parent which are NOT in Status *Processed* (e.g. *MaxReset*) to *Unused*
-5. Create a new production with *setInheritedFrom* calls:
+5. Create a new production and in addition use *setInheritedFrom* to set the *InheritedFrom* transformation parameter to inherit the input file statuses:

   ::